classicrob/simply-jekyll/_notes/Satisfy the social contract between the user and the app.md

 ---
+title: Satisfy the social contract between the user and the app
 ---
 This is about optimizing for [[User Involvement]] within the context of what the app can do. [[Designing for user involvement creates a virtuous cycle of usage]].

 Ask yourself-